 About Allen INGenWeb Project

-If you would like to Contribute your family history, documents, biographies, bible records, family stories, maps, and photos Contact Allen INGenWeb so we can add your information to our pages.
+If you would like to add corrections, contribute your family history, documents, biographies, bible records, family stories, maps, and photos Contact Allen INGenWeb so we can add your information to our pages.

 A screen shot of the Internet Archive Wayback Machine web page shows how Allen INGenWeb looked in 1999.
 Allen INGenWeb started in the spring of 1996 when a group of Indiana genealogists working with Kentucky genealogists organizing the Kentucky Seekers web site organized a database project.
 They indexed and cross-linked while volunteers coordinated content into web pages.
 By June 1996 the USGenWeb Project was established and by October the plan was to organize by state and county.

 By August 29, 1996 Indiana had 47 counties online with 14 more volunteered and under construction.
 Frederick Bonjour was the first webmaster and then Allen County Coordinator Pat Bogel was being assisted by Fred Finkbiner by July 1997.

 Franklin County INGenWeb has a page The Indiana GenWeb discussing Betty Sellers the first INGenWeb State Coordinator, assisted by Fred Finkbiner, describing the early years of INGenWeb.

 GenTech 98 was held January 23 and 24, 1998 at the Grand Wayne Center in Fort Wayne sponsored by the Allen County Public Library Foundation with Patricia Bogel as one of the INGenWeb coordinators helping with the event.
 The Keynote Banquet Speaker was Tony Burroughs author, lecturer, genealogy teacher, former board member FGS and AAHS, past president of AAGHS of Chicago, president of Black Roots, NIGR and IGHR graduate and computer consultant.
 His presentation was